How to make your voice sound better

 Professional actors and vocal artists practice those silly phrases for a reason.
 Warm-ups are an essential step in speaking well and sounding good.
 You spend hours preparing for an important meeting or presentation, so don’t let a tired, squeaky voice ruin the show.

-Give yourself a few minutes to warm up your voice and improve your vocal quality before your appointment.
+Give yourself a few minutes to warm up your voice and improve your vocal quality before getting to your appointment.
 Singing in the car on your way to work is a great vocal warm-up and also reduces those pre-meeting jitters.
 And don’t forget to remind yourself of all the voice tips you’ve been practicing.

 9. Practice your timing.